OAFE: your #1 source for toy reviews

 Despite the crappy sequel, Predator has maintained a following almost as faithful as that of its sister Fox property, Aliens.
 When McFarlane Toys started its Movie Maniacs line back in 1998, Predator (and Aliens) seemed like a natural match.
 But due to licensing issues, it wasn't until last year that Todd & Company scored the coveted alien NRA member and his phallic-headed foe.
 McFarlane's first foray into this license was last year's Alien & Predator two-pack, which featured a well-sculpted but under-articulated rendition of the Predator from the first film.

-The figure has pectoral movement, much like the Marvel Legends Hulk; but it also has some very interesting bicep articulation.
-Rather than having a cut joint, the bicep is cut to fit the ball-joint of the shoulder.
-It looks better than a peg joint, but it also means the left shoulder pad is prone to popping off, as it did in my case.
+The figure has pectoral movement, much like the Marvel Legends Hulk, but it also has some very interesting bicep articulation; rather than having a joint cut straight through, the bicep is shaped to fit the balljoint of the shoulder.
+It looks better than a peg joint, but it also means the left shoulder pad is prone to popping off with every movement.

-Overall, while the sculpt is incredible and the articulation ambitious, I was disappointed with this figure.
+Overall, while the sculpt is incredible and the articulation ambitious, this figure is disappointing.
 I'd hoped for more.
 Part of my disappointment may be tied to my inherent dislike of Predator 2 the film, but I do think this figure is something of an unfortunate mess-up.
 Perhaps we'll see a better-articulated Predator from the first film sometime in the near future, but I won't hold my breath.

 that exchange rate's a bitch